Rulebook

 6.1.5 When a Character is played, add the actions listed on the card to your action pool.

-6.2.1 A Character's Basic Name is the portion of its name before a comma.
+6.2.1 A card’s Basic Name is the portion of its name before a comma.

-6.2.2 A player may control only one Unique Character with the same Basic Name.
+6.2.2 A player may control only one Unique card with the same Basic Name.

 6.2.3 If a player would control more than one, they must choose one to keep and destroy the others.